Are you looking for an easy way to add anchor links to your blog posts and pages?

 As you can see, clicking on the anchor link takes the user to the specific section on the same page.

 Another use of anchor links is to create bookmark links on your WordPress site.
-This allows you to share the bookmark link on social media or email newsletters, so when the page loads your users immediately jump to the section you want them to see.
+This allows you to share the bookmark link on social media or email newsletters so that when the page loads, your users immediately jump to the section you want them to see.

 Why and When Should You Use Anchor Links?